freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/certifications/front-end-libraries/react/index.md

 ![React](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/200px-React-icon.svg.png)

-React or ReactJS is a frone-end library which is used to create beautiful, reusable and interactive User Interfaces.
+React or ReactJS is a front-end library which is used to create beautiful, reusable and interactive User Interfaces.

-React is written in JavaScript and JSON( JavaScript Object Notation ).
+React is written in JavaScript and JSX.
 It is designed with reusability in mind and follows a component based pattern, which means write once and use infinitely.

 It is available as a CDN for browser based development or as a npm package for Command line shell based editing.